Mikulus6/Cultures-map-editor/readme.md

 Vinland*, *Cultures: The Revenge of the Rain God* and *Cultures Gold* will contain different content and are not interchangeable.

+One can, after proper installation of `Editor.exe`, associate it with opening `*.map` files by using the context menu.
+Opening a map through such a file association works exactly the same as opening a file through the internal graphical interface of the aforementioned application.
 Remember that the display of terrain and landscapes in the editor might not be exactly the same as in the game.
-Always check important aesthetics by opening `*.map` files via original game.
+Always check important aesthetics by opening `*.map` files in the original game.

-Project was tested on Python 3.13 with all used third party libraries being up to date at the moment of publication.

 ### Converters